telerik/reporting-docs/knowledge-base/how-to-customize-export-options-of-html5-viewer-based-on-report.md

 ...
 ```

-Briefly, on _the renderingEnd_ event, the code gets the report name and binds event handlers to the 'open' event of the large menu and to the 'expand' event of the small/side menu of the viewer's toolbar, if not already bound.
+Briefly, on _the renderingEnd_ event, the code gets the report name and binds event handlers to the 'open' event of the main menu and to the 'expand' event of the side menu of the viewer's toolbar, if not already bound.
 The event handlers call _hidingOptions()_ function that iterates over the export menu options and hides those that are not necessary - specified in the _hideOptions_ variable which is filled in a switch-case statement depending on the report name.

-Another possible workaround is to modify the report viewer and hide the export option from the report viewer toolbar.
-Then, you may provide a [Custom Template](https://docs.telerik.com/reporting/html5-report-viewer-customizing-providing-template) and use the [Html5 viewer's commands](https://docs.telerik.com/reporting/html5-report-viewer-reportviewer-properties-commands).